The Stickpin

 The Stickpin is a 1933 British crime film directed by Leslie S. Hiscott and starring Henry Kendall, Betty Astell and Francis L. Sullivan.
+It was made as a quota quickie at Beaconsfield Studios with sets were designed by Norman G. Arnold.

-It was made as a quota quickie at Beaconsfield Studios.
+Preservation status

-The film's sets were designed by Norman G. Arnold.
+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 A man is framed for killing the blackmailer of his friend's wife.